zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/getting-started-b2b/gettingStartedB2B.md

 ![B2B Messages](./images/gettingStarted-WireMessages.png)

-### *Demystifying the Concepts*
+### *Demystify the Concepts*

 #### Use Case

-ACME Corp sends an X12 850 Purchase Order EDI document to Trading Partner Dell Inc via FTP.
+ACME Corp sends an X12 850 Purchase Order EDI document to Trading Partner Dell Inc through, by using FTP.
 ACME Corp had configured Oracle Integration B2B message exchange agreement to send Purchase Order EDI document to External Trading Partner.

 ![B2B Outbound Purchase Order Use Case](./images/demystifying-concepts.png)

 * Acme Corp (Manufacturer of goods) an Oracle Integration Customer is the Host company.
 * Dell Inc (Supplier of goods) is the Trading Partner.
 * Host Company ERP Cloud Application Creates a purchase order.
 A Backend Integration in OIC translates the Purchase order to EDI X12 Structure.
-*	Oracle Integration B2B transports the Purchase Order to Trading Partner via agreed upon Communication Protocol which is FTP.
+*	Oracle Integration B2B transports the Purchase Order to Trading Partner through, by using agreed upon Communication Protocol which is FTP.
 * Acme Corp Sends the Purchase Order and Receives an 997 Acknowledgement from Trading Partner which is the Agreement configured for Outbound processing.

 **Relationship between Trading Partner and Agreements**